-In Maths, one of the important terms used is the least common multiple.
+In Maths, one of the important terms used is the least common multiple(LCM).
 LCM is used in the case when the denominators of the fractions are different.
 While performing any arithmetic operations such as addition, subtraction with fractions, LCM is used to make the denominators as the same numbers.
 This process makes the simplification process easier.
 In this article, you will learn how to find lcm for any two or more given integers with examples.